 Use of fresh frozen plasma

-A unit of fresh frozen plasma contains all coagulation factors.
+A unit of fresh frozen plasma (FFP) contains all coagulation factors.
 Use it for patients with a coagulopathy who are bleeding or at risk of bleeding, and where a specific therapy or factor concentrate is not appropriate or unavailable.

 You may give fresh frozen plasma to replace labile plasma coagulation factors during massive transfusion, cardiac bypass, liver disease or acute disseminated intravascular coagulation in the presence of bleeding and abnormal coagulation.